Skip to main content

 The primary responsiblity of the router is to take incoming packets from client connections and direct them to the core Mephisto ClientIOHandler and to do the reverse as well.
 All packets will have a core agent_id field denoting either the sender or receiver of the packet, depending on the packet type.
 The only exception is the PACKET_TYPE_ALIVE, which is directed to the router and allows for any registration of an incoming connection.

-Secondarily, the router is responsible for converting RESTful POST requests from mephisto-task into socket messages, and relaying the response as a standard POST response.
+Secondarily, the router is responsible for converting RESTful POST requests from mephisto-core into socket messages, and relaying the response as a standard POST response.
 This behavior is only for the PACKET_TYPE_REGISTER_AGENT, and PACKET_TYPE_SUBMIT_ONBOARDING packets, and both of them will be serviced by PACKET_TYPE_AGENT_DETAILS responses.
 For these it should be listening to POST requests at /register_worker, /submit_onboarding, and /submit_task.
 POST requests to /log_error should result in forwarding a PACKET_TYPE_ERROR.

 Third, the router is responsible for maintaining track of agent status, and acting as a cache for this information after disconnects.
 This allows for a worker to return to a task and have updated information about what has transpired, even when the main Mephisto server has cleaned up the related TaskRunner and live Agent.